dronefreak/CABiNet/README.md

 * `mobilenetv3.py` - Contains the implementation of the MobileNetV3 backbones (both Large and Small), the pretrained weights for these backbones can be found under `pretrained/` folder of the repo.
 * `transform.py` - Contains data augmentation techniques.
 * `train_cabinet_citys.py` - Training code for CABiNet on CityScapes (a similar one can be used for training the model on UAVid, just by changing the imported libraries and path of the datasets).
+* `training_validation_config.json` - Training and validation config file for CABiNet model.
+Please use this file to manage input/output directories, dataset paths and other training parameters.
 * `evaluate_cabinet_citys.py` - Evaluation code for trained models, can be used in both multi-scale and single-scale mode.
 * `demo.py` - A small demo code for running trained models on custom images.